 - Focusing on comparative regional interests: North Africa/Middle East and Asia-Pacific especially North/South Korea, also peripherally on Latin America

 This work builds upon earlier interdisciplinary research and fieldwork in Northern Ireland, Serbia, and South Africa to complete a doctorate examining perceptions of justice, identity, forgiveness and revenge in early post-conflict transitions, International Development, University of Oxford UK and a M.Sc.
 International Development, London School of Economics UK.
 Work on economies emerging from crisis (Eastern Europe, Northern Ireland) was completed for a B.A. in economics and government, Smith College U.S.A.

-I am interested in expanding upon this research either by independently or collaboratively writing a book and also by launching a much larger interdisciplinary, multi-institutional project that will potentially influence and contribute to policy making discussions on the circumstances and unintended effects of civilian and military interventions around the world.
-I especially enjoy exploring areas that may initially appear to be unrelated to research questions but that often provide critical insights into complex and overwhelming problems.
+I am interested in expanding upon this research either independently or collaboratively by launching a much larger interdisciplinary, multi-institutional project that will potentially influence and contribute to policy making discussions on the intended and unintended effects of civilian and military interventions around the world.
+I especially enjoy exploring areas that initially appear to be unrelated to research questions but that often provide critical insights into complex problems.

-I am currently working with the Scholars Program, Center for the Study of Civil Military Operations (CSCMO) at U.S. Military Academy, West Point.
-Recent positions have been Visiting Scholar, United States Institute of Peace (2012); Public Policy Scholar, Woodrow Wilson International Center for Scholars, Washington DC (2011); embedded Civilian Advisor with U.S. Forces Iraq Reconciliation Team and Military to Civilian transition (2009-2011) and received The Joint Civilian Service Commendation Award (with medal) for reconciliation activities in Iraq.
+Previously I worked with the Scholars Program, Center for the Study of Civil Military Operations (CSCMO), U.S. Military Academy, West Point; was a Visiting Scholar, United States Institute of Peace (2012); Public Policy Scholar, Woodrow Wilson International Center for Scholars, Washington DC (2011); embedded Civilian Advisor with U.S. Forces Iraq Reconciliation Team and Military to Civilian transition (2009-2011) and received The Joint Civilian Service Commendation Award (with medal) for reconciliation activities in Iraq.